zzottel/feed2red/README.md

 **Available config variables:**

 **RedServer** (required, default empty)
-The Red server to post to.
+The Hubzilla server to post to.

 **User** (required, default empty)
-The user name to use when authenticating to the Red server.
+The user name to use when authenticating to the Hubzilla server.
 This is the email address you enter when logging in.

 **Password** (required, default empty)
-The password to use when authenticating to the Red server.
+The password to use when authenticating to the Hubzilla server.
 Note that a # in the password will be interpreted as the beginning of a comment.
 This is a known bug, but it will be hard to solve for the case that someone might want to write a comment to the end of the password line.
 For the time